 9 Critical Skills to Enhance Your Audit Career Path

 Twenty years ago, answers to those questions were undoubtedly much different than they are today.
-Back then, a solid grasp of the ins and outs of internal audit could land you high on the career ladder.
-In 2019, likely less so.
+Back then, a solid grasp of the ins and outs of internal audit could land you high on the auditor career ladder.
+In 2023, likely less so.

 Here is the hard truth: today, auditing skills are table stakes.
 The stuff we learned in accounting school—planning and fieldwork and reporting—doesn't really distinguish us.
 It's more or less expected as part of the job.